Last Updated on April 15, 2021 by Tina

-Prior to planning for my trip to Hong Kong, I have only thought of the city as famous for its skyscrapers, shopping, Disneyland, Ocean Park and Victoria Peak.
+Prior to planning for my trip to Hong Kong, I have only thought of the city as famous for its skyscrapers, shopping, Disneyland, Ocean Park, and Victoria Peak.
 I didn’t know that it is a good hiking destination until I stumbled upon a post about the 8 best trails to hike in Hong Kong.
 Reading it got me so excited because I love hiking and I have no plans of going to Disneyland and the usual spots that tourists visit there.
-So on my first day in Hong Kong, I did my first hike for 2017 and my first international hike: The Dragon’s Back Hiking Trail.
+So on my first day in Hong Kong, I did my first solo hike for 2017 and my first international hike: The Dragon’s Back Trail.

 The Dragon’s Back Hiking Trail is an 8.5km stretch of the 50km Hong Kong hiking trail that traverses Hong Kong Island through five country parks.
 It was named by TIME magazine in 2004 as the best urban hiking trail in Asia.

 How to get to Dragon’s Back Hiking Trail

 To get to the starting point of Dragon’s Back Trail, take the MTR Island Line to Chai Wan and alight at Shau Kei Wan Station.
 Take the A3 exit and go to the bus terminus at Platform J. Then take Bus No. 9 and alight at To Tei Wan bus stop.
 The hiking trail starts right beside the bus stop.

 Hiking in Hong Kong is very different from the Philippines.
 In Hong Kong, there are no registration fees to hike and guides are not needed because the trails are well maintained and well signposted so you won’t get lost.
 I hiked alone and I never encountered any problem during the entire hike.
 It is also interesting to note that during my hike, I encountered children and older people (around 60 to 70 years old) hiking.